This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 What role do you think art in society will hold in our future?

-So art is the future.
-I do believe
+So I believe that art is the future.
+I believe

-AI and technology, that everything that involves the hands, the human hands, is
+AI and technology, everything that involves the hands, the human hands, is going to become valuable.

 They say home is where the heart is.
 What